friendly-spycrab/Titanfall-2-SP-loadout-editor/README.md

 A tool for changing the loadout in singleplayer without editing vpk files

-if titanfall 2 gives you a precache error. then i cannot do anything about it.
+if titanfall 2 gives you a precache error, then i cannot do anything about it.

 ## List of valid weapons